permitio/permit-hanko/article.md

 In the `localhost:3000` login with a user of your choose, make sure you configured the right passkey for your choose.
 In the first screen, let's try to create a note - and we can see this note is now in the list.
 TBD add screenshot

-The reason why we we're able to create a note, is because we configured the `POST` action to be allowed for all users with the role `user`.
-We can see the code in the `/app/api/users/route.ts` file that responsible to sync our user with `user` role to Permit.io.
+In Permit.io dashboard, let's go to the `Audit` tab in the left sidebar, and we can see that the `POST` action is logged.
+Opening this audit log row, we can see detailed information about this decision, and that the decision happened because this user has the `user` role.
+TBD add screenshot

+The way this user got the `user` role is a sync function we created for every user in our system as the least privileged role.
 ```typescript
 TBD add code sample from the file make sure there are comments in the code
 ```